 Looker uses Git to record changes and manage file versions.
 Each LookML project corresponds with a Git repository, and each developer branch correlates to a Git branch.
 Git repositories are often called repos.

 Looker generally uses GitHub for LookML source-file management.
 However, Looker can be configured to also work with other Git providers such as GitLab, Bitbucket, or any Git server that can use an SSH key for authentication.

-GitHub does not accept account passwords for authenticating Git operations on github.com.
+Starting in August 2021, GitHub no longer accepts account passwords for authenticating Git operations on github.com.
 See GitHub’s blog post for more information.
 To connect a Looker project to GitHub using HTTPS, use the developer settings in GitHub to create a personal access token.
 For existing Looker projects that connect to GitHub using HTTPS, reset your Git connection using a personal access token from GitHub.

 A Looker project uses only one account with your Git provider for all Git interactions (see the Integrating Looker with Git documentation page for information on setting up Git).
 For each Looker project, all the development from all your Looker developers goes through this one Git account.
 This means that Looker developers do not need to have their own accounts with your Git provider, unless your Looker instance is set up with one of the additional Git integration options.
 In this case, a Looker developer would need a Git account to open external links to your Git provider or to create a pull request.

 One of the main benefits of Git is that a Looker developer can work in a branch, an isolated version of a file repository.
 You can develop and test without affecting other users.
 As a developer in Looker, you are using a Git branch whenever you are in Development Mode.